Journal of Philosophical Investigations

 عنوان مقاله [English]

-Ibn al-Haitham vis-à-vis Shaykh Ishraq on Vision
+Camera or behind Camera: Ibn al-Haitham vis-à-vis Shaykh Ishraq on Vision

 نویسنده [English]

-• Nadia MAFTOUNI
+• Nadia Maftouni

-Department of Philosophy and Islamic Kalam
+Professor, Department of Philosophy and Islamic Kalam, University of Tehran, Iran.

 چکیده [English]